Skip to main content

 Build

 The Dumbbell Hip Thrust is a free-weight hip extension exercise performed with the upper back supported on a bench and a dumbbell placed across the hips.
-This setup allows controlled loading without heavy equipment, making it accessible in both gym and home settings.
+This accessible setup allows controlled glute loading without heavy equipment, making it practical for both gym and home training.

-Dumbbell Hip Thrust fits well into strength and muscle-building programs, especially when equipment is limited or when focusing on glute development.
-It works effectively as a main lift for beginners or as a higher-rep accessory exercise alongside heavier hip thrust or squat variations.
+Hip thrust training produces gluteus muscle hypertrophy comparable to back squats and transfers effectively to deadlift strength (Plotkin et al., 2023).
+The Dumbbell Hip Thrust fits well into strength and muscle-building programs as a main lift for beginners or as a higher-rep accessory exercise alongside heavier barbell hip thrust or squat variations.

 1. Position your upper back against a bench with knees bent, feet flat on the floor shoulder-width apart, and place a dumbbell across your hips.